 Birth control pills

 To reduce the risk of new cysts developing in future menstrual cycles, the doctor may recommend birth control pills.
-Oral contraceptives also reduce the risk of developing ovarian cancer.
+Oral contraceptives may also reduce the risk of developing ovarian cancer.

 Surgery may be used as a treatment for persistent cysts.

-Two types of surgery that may take place are:
+Two types of surgery are:

 Ultrasound is a common method of diagnosis of ovarian cyst.

-- ultrasound scan
+- an ultrasound scan

-- blood test
+- a blood test

-- pregnancy test
+- a pregnancy test

 There is no way to prevent ovarian cyst growth.